ISSN: 2456–5474 RNI No. UPBIL/2016/68367 VOL.- VII , ISSUE- IX October - 2022

 Lakes and ponds are an important source of freshwater for the mankind.
 They prove to be of great ecological value for the surrounding environment as these water bodies pose a direct and indirect effect on the weather conditions, habitat, community and underground water levels of the catchment areas.
 Lakes and ponds have known to be filtering surface water as it percolates down to the water tables.
 These harbor a diverse variety of micro-organisms and macro-organisms forming the lake community a dynamic ecosystem.
 Phyto planktons and zooplanktons constitute the micro community in the lakes and ponds (Lemley and Dimmick, 1982).

-Aim of study The present paper deals with the zooplankton diversity with reference to physico-chemical conditions (water quality) of three water bodies (Hiratalai, Swaroop Sagar and RCA nursery pond) in Udaipur, Rajasthan.
+The present paper deals with the zooplankton diversity with reference to physico-chemical conditions (water quality) of three water bodies (Hiratalai, Swaroop Sagar and RCA nursery pond) in Udaipur, Rajasthan.

 Review of Literature